jerryp1/mapcomp/README.md

 2. As far as we know, server-version CPUs (like Intel Xeon 3.5GHz) provide more efficient instructions than desktop-version CPUs (like Intel i9900k).
 Note that NTL and GMP would automatically detect the underlying platform to choose the most efficient way for their configurations.
 We **doubt** these instructions would help NTL and GMP libraries run faster.
 It seems that such efficient instructions would bring little help to ECC operations.
 As a comparison, Dr. Yongha Son ran `EccEfficiencyTest` on his platform.
 The result shows ECC operations on his platform with `asm` are much slower (about 5x) than on our Macbook M1 platform without `asm`.

 We have to say that we underestimated the performance gap between different platforms.
 The performance comparison result also reflects that having fair comparisons for different protocols is very challenging.
 Aside from that, we still try to provide a unified library for trying to have a relatively fair comparison.

+### Notes for Running on `aarch64`

+When using or developing `mpc4j` on `aarch64` systems (like MacBook M1),  you may get `java.lang.UnsatisfiedLinkError` with a description like "no mpc4j-native-tool / mpc4j-native-fhe in java.library.path", even if you correctly compile the native libraries and config the native library paths using `-Djava.library.path`.
+The reason is that **some Java Virtual Machines (JVM) with versions less than 17 do not fully support `aarch64`**.
+[JDK 17 Release Notes](https://www.oracle.com/java/technologies/javase/17-relnote-issues.html) stated that (In JEP 391: macOS / Aarch64 Port):

+> macOS 11.0 now supports the AArch64 architecture.
+This JEP implements support for the macos-aarch64 platform in the JDK.
+One of the features added is support for the W^X (write xor execute) memory.
+It is enabled only for macos-aarch64 and can be extended to other platforms at some point.
+The JDK can be either cross-compiled on an Intel machine or compiled on an Apple M1-based machine.

+We recommend using Java 17 (or higher versions) to run or develop `mpc4j` on `aarch64` systems.
+If you still want to use Java with versions less than 17, we test many JVMs and found that [Azul Zulu](https://www.azul.com/downloads/) fully supports `aarch64`.

 ## Development